Cyclenerd/gcp-jenkins/README.md

 ## Usage

-The `docker-compose.yml` file provides several commands for managing the lifecycle of your Jenkins instance.
+The `docker compose.yml` file provides several commands for managing the lifecycle of your Jenkins instance.

 *   **Stop Jenkins:**
     This command stops the running Jenkins container without removing it.

     ```bash
     # With Docker
-    docker-compose stop
+    docker compose stop

     # With Podman
     podman-compose stop